 St George’s University has put in place measures to reasonably manage the risk in these areas.
 The guidance applies to all learning environments such as teaching rooms, library, laboratories, offices and other areas that may be entered by the public, NHS Trust staff and University staff.

 Government guidance indicates that you should wear a face covering in enclosed public spaces where you will come into contact with people you do not normally meet.
 Whilst on the University site, you must wear face masks in all common parts spaces of the University, this includes, the main Foyers, The Street, Library, Common Rooms, the Halls of Residence (but not individual flats).

 Learning environments and laboratories

-- Once inside your learning environment be that a teaching space, library or laboratory, face masks must be worn at all times unless otherwise advised.
-National Restriction guidance.
+- Once inside your learning environment (e.g. a teaching space, library or laboratory) face masks must be worn at all times unless otherwise advised.
+See the Government's 1m+ rule and guidance for Higher Education .
 For some Laboratory spaces specific operating procedures will be put in place and this may include additional face masks/PPE requirements.
 Staff and students should ensure that they have read and adhere to the guidance for these areas.

 You must observe social distancing requirements (2m/1m+) even when wearing face coverings/masks.

 After travelling, especially on public transport, it is essential that you wash your hands thoroughly before starting work.